DrLex0/FFCP-GCodeSnippets/README.md

 You can choose not to use this and do the GPX conversion and bug workarounds all manually and tediously.
 In that case, skip this and move to step 2, but I recommend you don't.

 If you are using OctoPrint, you don't need GPX because it does the x3g conversion for you.
 Otherwise, you do need GPX: first [obtain the GPX binary](https://github.com/markwal/GPX) and install it somewhere.
 Use the most recent GPX build you can find.
 Do not use 2.0-alpha, it is broken.
-In OS X, gpx can be installed through [homebrew](https://brew.sh/).
+In OS X, gpx can be installed through [homebrew](https://brew.sh/).\
 Important: if you are going to use the WSL Linux environment in Windows, do not install the Windows EXE.
-Instead, install the Linux GPX executable inside the Linux WSL environment (quite likely, running “`sudo apt install gpx`” in a Linux terminal will do the job).
+Instead, install the Linux GPX executable inside the Linux WSL environment.
+If you are using Ubuntu 18.04 or newer, running “`sudo apt install gpx`” in a Linux terminal will do the job.
+Otherwise, manually install the gpx binary and ensure it has executable permissions.

 As for the post-processing script itself, you need it regardless of whether you use OctoPrint or not.
 Your options are: